danwild/aurora-australis-forecaster/README.md

 # aurora-australis-forecaster

-<strong>Note:</strong> this project is a work in progress.
+<strong>Note:</strong> this project is a work in progress.<br/>
-A cross-platform application for aggregating and visualising Aurora Australis forecast data: <a href="http://aurora.nawth.io/">http://aurora.nawth.io/</a>
+A cross-platform application for aggregating and visualising real-time Aurora Australis forecast data: <a href="http://aurora.nawth.io/">http://aurora.nawth.io/</a>

 ## Core features/requirements